DawnDeWaay/tdd-amplify-react/README.md

 />
 ```

-- This is exactly the same as the name `onChange` function with the exception of the targe value's field name `'description'`.
+- This is exactly the same as the name `onChange` function with the exception of the target value's field name `'description'`.

 - Add an `onClick` attribute to the `note-form-submit` element